joelding/qrc/embedded.md

 # EMBEDDED LINUX

- 1. I always dream that I can unlock the shackle of KEIL ...
+ 1. I always dream that I can become free from the shackles of KEIL ...

 ## Building a Root Filesystem
 **How to make a jffs2/ubifs read-only filesystem?**